oneapi-src/oneTBB/rfcs/template.md

 Pay close attention to the following aspects of the library:
 - API and ABI backwards compatibility.
-The library follows semantic versioning so if any of those interfaces are to be broken, we need to state that explicitly.
+The library follows semantic versioning so if any of those interfaces are to be broken, the RFC needs to state that explicitly.
 - Performance implications, as performance is one of the main goals of the library.
 - Changes to the build system.
 While the library's primary building system is